-International Clinical Sites
+International MSN and PGC Clinical Sites

-Due to regulatory, credentialing, workload, and financial considerations, students enrolled in the MSN or PGC clinical courses are required to complete all clinical requirements within the United States MSN students may contact their Clinical Director for further clarification of this policy.
-The US territories which includes Guam, US Virgin Islands and Puerto Rico are considered international sites and will not be approved for MSN or PGC students.
+Due to regulatory, credentialing, workload, and financial considerations, students enrolled in the MSN or PGC clinical courses are required to complete all clinical requirements within the continental United States (US) and the Hawaiian islands.
+MSN and PGC students may contact their Clinical Director for further clarification of this policy.
+The US territories which includes Guam, US Virgin Islands, Puerto Rico, and US military bases not located in the continental US are considered international sites and will not be approved for MSN or PGC students.